Abhishek0453/Gilhari_data_transfer/README.md

 - To interact with the microservice, a `curlCommands` batch file is provided, which can be modified according to requirement.

 ## About Oracle 19c
-It is a relational database with support for various productivity features Improvement in performances from its previous versions through automatic indexing through a ML algorithm A query quarantining system to prevent overloading of system resources with a large amount of query requests The most useful features for our project would be support for JSON including partial updating facility for the same
+It is a relational database with support for various productivity features.
+Significant improvements were made in performance from its previous versions through automatic indexing through a Machine learning algorithm.
+It also hosts a query quarantining system to prevent overloading of system resources with a large amount of query requests The most useful features for our project would be support for JSON, including a partial updating facility for the same

+The database can be downloaded for your device from [here](https://www.oracle.com/in/database/technologies/oracle-database-software-downloads.html).

 ## Creating the 19c Database:
-Step1: create a OCI account
+Step1: create an OCI account

 Step2: go to create ATP(Autonomous Transaction Processing) database

 Step3: Select Transaction Processing in workload types

-Step4: Provide the database,a name,password
+Step4: Provide the database, a name, a password

-There is an option to select mTLS, It's a security protocol that extends Transport Layer Security (TLS) by adding mutual authentication between two parties communicating over a network connection.
-Do not select it.After completing all the above steps, it will take some time for the database to become available
+There is an option to select mTLS, a security protocol that extends Transport Layer Security (TLS) by adding mutual authentication between two parties communicating over a network connection.
+Do not select it.
+After completing all the above steps, it will take some time for the database to become available

 ## Connecting the 19c Database with Gilhari:
 After creating the database, go to connections and copy one of the connection strings